janix374/parallax-effect/README.md

 # Example of Responsive web design

-Parralax effect project in react. a website about lemon water and its benefits.
+Parallax effect project in react. a website about lemon water and its benefits.

-parralax-effect, react, sass/scss, svg.
+parallax-effect, react, sass/scss, svg.

 # Getting Started with Create React App